 - Housing and Residence Life professional staff and Public Safety reserve the right to deny admittance to any person to the residence halls.

 - Residents are prohibited from tampering with, damaging, or misusing fire safety equipment or setting off a fire alarm, except in cases of fire emergencies.
-Fire safety equipment includes fire alarm pull stations, fire hoses, smoke and heat detectors, fire extinguishers, water standpipes in high-rise buildings, sprinkler systems, door closers, and posted evacuation plans.
+Fire safety equipment includes fire alarm pull stations, fire hoses, smoke and heat detectors, fire extinguishers, water standpipes in high-rise buildings, sprinkler systems, door closers, exit signs, and posted evacuation plans.
 This list is not exhaustive.

 - Any resident who fails to leave a residential facility whenever the fire alarm is engaged will be subject to disciplinary action and possible fines.
 Additionally, in the cases of false alarms, the City of Philadelphia may fine any resident(s) found responsible for initiating a false fire alarm in excess of $500.

 - Residents are not permitted to prop open fire exit doors.
 Residents must report a propped fire exit door to HRL staff (including resident assistants and desk assistants or Public Safety).